meyerv11045/notes/notes/ai/complexity.md

     -  Since simple rules produce complex behavior in hard-to-predict ways, the macroscopic behavior of such systems is sometimes called *emergent*.
     - alternative definition of a *complex system*: **a system that exhibits nontrivial emergent and self-organizing behaviors**.
     - The central question of the sciences of complexity is how this emergent self-organized behavior comes about
+    - *The proper domain of computer science is information processing writ large across all of nature.* —Chris Langton (Quoted in Roger Lewin, *Complexity: Life at the Edge of Chaos*)

 ### Insect Colonies